Psalms For Life

 Feeling terribly vulnerable, David cries out for God to hear and hide him from his enemies, who make one critical mistake: they leave God out of their calculations.
 God’s arrows are dead accurate.
 He ensures, as Rolf A. Jacobson puts it, that evil writes its own obituary, by humorously using the very tongues they felt so confident in to trip them up and take them down.

 Thus, the evildoers who so carefully did everything in secret are made a public spectacle that causes everyone to flee in horror.
-The crowning irony is that the very people who considered themselves beyond detection and, hence, untouchable, become a public advertisement for God’s power, as their defeat leaves people discussing his justice.
-God’s judgment of their evil delights his people, strengthens their resolve to trust him more, and leads them to worship him.
+The crowning irony is that the very people who considered themselves beyond detection and, hence, untouchable, become a public advertisement for God’s power, as their defeat leaves people discussing what had previously seemed so far away.
+Namely, God’s judgment.
+His evident delight in his people strengthens their resolve to trust him more, and leads them to worship him.

 Prayer: